sumanentc/spring-webflux-reactive-rest-api-example/README.md

 4. GET /users/events - Stream users to a browser as Server-Sent Events
 ```
 It also creates sample data in the database so that it can be tested.
 It is idempotent in nature.

+It also contain a sample WebClient to retrieve data from our User Management application.